mediaurl/mediaurl-js/README.md

 ### Test with the WATCHED app

+1. Open the WATCHED app, go to settings and make sure the "Developer mode" is enabled.
+2. Go to the addon index and deactivate the bundle addon if there is one active.
-1. Open the WATCHED app on your mobile and go to the `Add Addon` screen, where you can enter a URL.
+3. Go to the `Add Addon` screen, where you can enter an URL.
-2. Enter the IP address of your computer.
+4. Enter the IP address of your computer.
 For example `192.168.1.123`, or with port number `192.168.1.123:1234`.
 On local IP addresses, the port `3000` as well as some other default ports are omitted.

 ### Record and replay requests